ricmmartins/fasthack-linux/Student/Challenge-11.md

 ## Description

-During this challenge, you will learn about package management and the most common activites such as update package distribution lists, install and uninstall packages on a Debian based Linux distribution.
+During this challenge, you will learn about package management and the most common activities such as update package distribution lists, install and uninstall packages on a Debian based Linux distribution.

 - Update the package distribution lists
 - Update the packages installed on your virtual machine